patternfly/patternfly-react/packages/patternfly-4/react-core/README.md

 export default <Button variant="primary">Button</Button>;
 ```

-All css related to each component is provided alongside it.
+All css related to each component is provided within it.
 There is no component level CSS to import.

 # Documentation